CMSgov/bluebutton-web-deployment/terraform/modules/rds_alarms/README.md

 # Terraform Compatible BB Cloudwatch Alarms Module

-This module should create additional Cloudwatch Alarms.
+This module should create RDS Cloudwatch Alarms.

 See the [top level README](../README.md) for more details.